Pattern: API Gateway / Backends for Frontends

-Let’s imagine you are building an online store that uses the Microservices pattern and that you are implementing the product details page.
+Let’s imagine you are building an online store that uses the Microservice architecture pattern and that you are implementing the product details page.
 You need to develop multiple versions of the product details user interface:

 In addition, the online store must expose product details via a REST API for use by 3rd party applications.